The Nature of Wood

 Wood is an organic material and a great deal of its appeal comes from the endless varieties of colour, texture and grain.
 But because wood is composed of variously shaped and arranged cell structures, it can be a challenging material to work with.
 Due to it's high cost as a valuable natural material - choose and use wood wisely.

-This feature, courtesy of the Triton blog, is intended to shed some light on the complexities of selecting and working with wood.
+This feature, is intended to shed some light on the complexities of selecting and working with wood.
 It begins with a discussion on the characteristics of wood, points out defects to avoid, explains how to properly work with wood in projects, and concludes with some advice on buying timber or wood.